ToshioCP/Gtk4-tutorial/gfm/sec4.md

 So, if `btn` is clicked, the function `click_cb` is invoked.
 The suffix "cb" means "call back".

 Name the program `lb2.c` and save it.
 Now compile and run it.

 ![Screenshot of the label](../image/screenshot_lb2.png)

 A window with the button appears.
 Click the button (it is a large button, you can click everywhere in the window), then a string "Clicked." appears on the terminal.
 It shows the handler was invoked by clicking the button.

-It's fairly good for us to make sure that the clicked signal was caught and the handler was invoked.
+It's good that we make sure that the clicked signal was caught and the handler was invoked by using `g_print`.
 However, using g_print is out of harmony with Gtk which is a GUI library.
 So, we will change the handler.
 The following code is `lb3.c`.